CregCodes/blog_practise/project_blogDrafts/making-changes.md

 Before, this would normally mean that I would then put it off... because it's scary.
 Not this time though- _no_.
 This time, I'll be making my plan, looking at examples, and then implementing new features at a nice, _slow_ pace to help me understand what the code is _actually_ doing... or _needs_ to do.

+## Navbar Nightmare

+- Basic Home navigation at the moment (even though pic & header have links)
+- spacing
+- Inheriting styles

+## Scroll To Top

+- Code not working as intended... but working?
+- Background image clash
+- Add to layout component?
+Should be on each page?
+- Need a redesign

 ## What's Coming Up?

 ## CSS Modules